Name of Policy | Safeguarding and Child Protection Policy |

 3.3 If staff have concerns about a child (as opposed to a child being in immediate danger or at risk of harm – see para 3.5 below) they will need to decide what action to take.
 All staff should be prepared to identify children who may benefit from early help, that is, support as soon as a problem emerges.
 Such problems should be discussed in the first instance with the Designated Safeguarding Lead.
 The early help process may also involve sharing information with other professionals and contributing to an early help assessment.

-• Is disabled, has certain health conditions and has specific additional needs
+- Is disabled or has certain health conditions and has specific additional needs

-• Is at risk of modern slavery, trafficking, sexual or criminal exploitation
+- Is at risk of modern slavery, trafficking, sexual and/or criminal exploitation

-• Has a family member in prison, or is affected by parental offending
+- Has a parent or carer in custody, or is affected by parental offending

 3.5 If a child is in immediate danger or at risk of harm, this must be reported to the Designated Safeguarding Lead, who will make a referral to children's social care and/or the police immediately (see section 5.12).
 It is not the responsibility of the School to investigate suspected or alleged abuse; this is the role of the Police and Social Services.